Minnesota's COVID-19 status is 'quite precarious'

 With the two-day figures released Saturday, Minnesota has now seen 304,023 positive cases, 16,423 hospitalizations and 3,521 deaths since the pandemic arrived here in March.
 Residents of long-term care and assisted-living facilities accounted for 23 of the newly announced deaths and 2,378 deaths since the start of the pandemic.

-For the week, Minnesota reported a total of 320 COVID-19 deaths, down slightly from 327 deaths reported last week.
+For the week, Minnesota reported a total of 320 COVID-19 deaths, down slightly from 327 last week.

 "The only way we can get immunity from COVID is either through illness or through vaccination," Else said.
 "So, the fact that we have an initial vaccine being distributed next month with reports of significant doses … coming monthly thereafter is very encouraging.
 Hopefully, we will have safety in our communities in late spring to early summer."